Clean Buildings Roadmap

 Building Upgrade and Performance Standards

-A comprehensive set of energy codes, performance standards, and appliance emissions standards to regulate steady energy reductions, decarbonization, and increased demand flexibility for all building types and sizes
+A comprehensive set of energy codes, performance standards, and appliance emissions standards regulate steady energy reductions, decarbonization, and increased demand flexibility for all building types and sizes.

 Lever: